mr-seifi/Tic-Tac-Toe/README.md

 > __Game__ is main part of Tic Tac Toe logic. each game has __set__ (calculate by number of turns), a pair of __players__ and __board__.
 > _______
 > #### Neural Network
-> This is main part of __AI__ core. by this directory, your computer can think and after that turn a move.
+> This is the main part of __AI__ core. by this directory, your computer can think and after that turn a move.
-> Neural Network directory has several octave function files and one octave script which recall functions to predict next move. <br/>
+> Neural Network directory has several octave function files and an octave script which recall functions to predict the next move. <br/>
-> Below picture present my nn architecture which has __one input layer with 9 unit__, __a couple of hidden layers with 36 unit__ and __one output layer__ that generate __probability of me winning__.
+> Below picture presents my nn architecture which has __one input layer with 9 unit__, __a couple of hidden layers with 36 unit__ and __one output layer__ that generate __probability of me winning__.
 > ![Neural Network](Assets/nn.svg)

 [See more about my architecture](https://github.com/mr-seifi/Tic-Tac-Toe/tree/main/NeuralNetwork)